datatrigger/datatrigger/content/post/subtotals.md

 #### Pandas

-We will work on the following dataset, presented above :
+We will work on the following dataset, presented above:

 ```python
 import pandas as pd